EphremG/Material/README.md

       Display the result.
       }
 ```
-This access controls protect attacker from viewing unauthorized user's profile.
-Even though the attacker changed userID from URL, it he/she will be able to view another user's profile because, the LoggedInUserID should be the same as UserId in the URL.
+This access controls protect attacker from viewing other user's profile.
+Even though the attacker changed userID from URL, he/she will be able to view another user's profile because, the LoggedInUserID should be the same as UserId in the URL.

 For more details reference the following pages
 https://www.gracefulsecurity.com/idor-insecure-direct-object-reference/